ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Variation in the light-curve parameter

-Let us first remind that this study is made in the context of the SALT2 algorithm that only has one color parameter.
-Two bands are thus sufficient, in principle, and since the ZTF, $g$- and $r$-band observations are 4 times more frequent that the $i$-band observations ($\sim1.5$~d vs. $\sim5$~d cadence) and are deeper (20.5 mag vs. 20 mag, \drpaper{Smith et al.}, they largely overweight the $i$-band information during the SALT2 lightcurve fit.
-But the $i$-band is important in SN cosmology for at least three reasons.
+We recall that this study is made in the context of the SALT2 algorithm, which only has one color parameter.
+Two bands are thus sufficient, in principle, and because the ZTF, $g$- and $r$-band observations are four times more frequent that the $i$-band observations ($\sim1.5$~d vs. $\sim5$~d cadence) and are deeper (20.5 mag vs. 20 mag; Smith et al., in prep), they largely overweight the $i$-band information during the SALT2 light-curve fit.
+The $i$ band is important in SN cosmology for at least three reasons, however.

-Calibration first: three bands enable to diagnose any calibration systematic within the bands as we can use two to predict the third.
-Astrophysics second: the existence of two colors in SN~Ia standardization is highly debated \citep[e.g.][and reference thereing]{brout2021}.
-Three bands are thus needed to confirm or not the existence of two color term in SN cosmology.
-And, if indeed confirmed, the $i$-band will be required to derive accurate distances (see also Sect.~\ref{sec:lcresvslcparam}).
-Operational third: red to near-infrared regions are where SNe~Ia differ the most from other SN types.
-The $i$-band is thus powerful to discriminate a SN~Ia from another kind of transient.
+The first reason is calibration: Three bands enable us to diagnose any calibration systematic within the bands because we can use two bands to predict the third band.
+The second reason is astrophysics: The existence of two colors in SN~Ia standardization is highly debated \citep[e.g.,][and references therein]{brout2021}.
+Three bands are thus needed to confirm or refute the existence of the two-color term in SN cosmology (see, e.g., Kenworthy et al. submitted.).
+If it is indeed confirmed, the $i$ band is moreover required to derive accurate distances (see also Sect.~\ref{sec:lcresvslcparam}).
+The third reason is operational: In red to near-infrared regions, SNe~Ia differ most from other SN types.
+The $i$ band is thus a powerful tool for distinguishing an SN~Ia from another type of transient.

-SN cosmological surveys then need to acquire data in at least 3 bands.
+Cosmological surveys of SN then need to acquire data in at least three bands.